 These tasty and healthy crepes with almond milk make such a delicious breakfast or dessert!
-They’re super easy to make in a blender and you can top them with your favourite sweet or savory ingredients depending on your mood.
+They’re super easy to make in a blender and you can top them with your favorite sweet or savory ingredients depending on your mood.
 Made with whole wheat flour, and no butter or refined sugar, this is one breakfast you can feel great about! {Dairy-free & vegetarian}

 Table of Contents